-§ 647.010.
-Modification by regulation
+§ 647,110.
+Modification or inapplicability by regulation 4/23/92

-647.010.
-An agency may modify the provisions of this chapter by regulation.
+647.110.
+An agency may modify the provisions of this article or make the provisions of this article inapplicable by regulation.

 Comment.
-Section 647.010 does not apply to hearings required to be conducted by an administrative law judge employed by the Office of Administrative Hearings.
-Section 641.130 (modification of statute by regulation).
-In other hearings, an agency may dispense with or change the provisions of this chapter relating to prehearing conferences by regulation.
+Section 647.110 does not apply to hearings required to be conducted by an administrative law judge employed by the Office of Administrative Hearings.
+Section 641.130 (modification or inapplicability of statute by regulation).
+In other hearings, an agency may dispense with or change the provisions of this article relating to general prehearing conferences by regulation.

-§ 647.020.
-Conduct of prehearing conference
+§ 647,120.
+Conduct of general prehearing conference 4/23/92

-647.020. (a) On motion of a party or by order of the presiding officer, the presiding officer may conduct a prehearing conference.
+647.120. (a) On motion of a party or by order of the presiding officer, the presiding officer may conduct a general prehearing conference.

-- (b) The presiding officer shall set the time and place for the prehearing conference, and the agency shall give reasonable written notice to all parties. - (c) The presiding officer may conduct all or part of the prehearing conference by telephone, television, or other electronic means if each participant in the conference has an opportunity to participate in, to hear, and, if technically feasible, to see the entire proceeding while it is taking place. - [(d) At the prehearing conference the proceeding, without further notice, may be converted into a conference adjudicative hearing for disposition of the matter as provided in this part.
-The notice of the prehearing conference shall so inform the parties.] - (e) A party who fails to attend or participate in a prehearing conference may be held in default under this part.
-The notice of the prehearing conference shall so inform the parties.
+(b) The presiding officer shall set the time and place for the general prehearing conference, and the agency shall give reasonable written notice to all parties.

+(c) The presiding officer may conduct all or part of the general prehearing conference by telephone, television, or other electronic means if each participant in the conference has an opportunity to participate in and to hear the entire proceeding while it is taking place.

+(d) At the general prehearing conference the proceeding, without further notice, may be converted into a conference adjudicative hearing for disposition of the matter as provided in this part.
+The notice of the general prehearing conference shall so inform the parties.

+(e) A party who fails to attend or participate in a general prehearing conference may be held in default under this part.
+The notice of the general prehearing conference shall so inform the parties.

 Comment.
-Subdivisions (a) and (b) of Section 647.020 supersede former Section 11511.5(a).
+Subdivisions (a) and (b) of Section 647.120 supersede former Section 11511.5(a).

-Subdivision (c) is a procedural innovation drawn from 1981 Model State APA § 4-205(a) that allows the presiding officer to conduct all or part of the prehearing conference by telephone, television, or other electronic means, such as a conference telephone call.
-The right to "see the entire proceeding" would be satisfied even if a party could not view all participants, so long as the party had a reasonable opportunity, throughout the duration of the proceedings, to view an aspect of the proceedings that was significant to the viewer, such as the demeanor of an adverse witness while testifying.
+Subdivision (c) is a procedural innovation drawn from 1981 Model State APA § 4-205(a) that allows the presiding officer to conduct all or part of the general prehearing conference by telephone, television, or other electronic means, such as a conference telephone call.
 While subdivision (c) permits the conduct of proceedings by telephone, television, or other electronic means, the presiding officer may of course conduct the proceedings in the physical presence of all participants.